 Sheryl Anderson represented an insurer as part of a group of defendants in a class action lawsuit who obtained an Order of Dismissal in a class action matter involving claims of homeowners for flood or fire damage benefits suing insurers and related organizations.

-L. Michael Brooks won summary judgment for an insurer against a collateral assignee bank claiming wrongful denial of life insurance benefits, in mid 2015.
+L. Michael Brooks won summary judgment for an insurer against a collateral assignee bank claiming wrongful denial of life insurance benefits.

 Events and Presentations

 Wells, Anderson & Race, LLC compiled a 50 State Compendium of Premises Liability Law for 2015.
-This is available to our clients.
+In 2016, a Compendium on Recording Laws was prepared.
+These are available to our clients.

-We are pleased to be taking part in the Pledge for Diversity Summer Clerkship Program for the third year.
+We are pleased to be a part of the Pledge for Diversity Summer Clerkship Program in which we have participated since 2014.

 In 2014, Larry McClung, and Ebru Craft, then Lafarge’s Director of Risk Management, spoke at the Risk Management Society “RIMS” Annual National Conference, the topic: Using the CEO Method: Communication, Education and Opportunity in Claim Handling and Litigation Defense.